MIG vs. TIG Welding: The Ultimate Guide for Beginners

 Q8.
 What are common welding defects, and how can I avoid them?

 Common welding defects include porosity, cracks, incomplete fusion, and slag inclusion.
-These can be avoided using proper welding techniques, maintaining clean and contaminant-free surfaces, ensuring appropriate heat input, and following recommended welding parameters for the specific material and process.
+These can be avoided by using proper welding techniques, maintaining clean and contaminant-free surfaces, ensuring appropriate heat input, and following recommended welding parameters for the specific material and process.

 Q9.
 Can I weld outdoors with MIG welding?